Milad Yousif CDL driver recruiting with a driver walking toward a truck at sunset in a fleet yard

 Next Step

-Need a visible CDL recruiting pipeline?
+Need a visible driver acquisition pipeline?

 Start with the open truck, the driver profile, and the communication gap.
 Milad Yousif can help turn the recruiting pressure into a visible process.